apache/nuttx/configs/sama5d3-xplained/README.txt

   By default USART1 is used as the NuttX serial console in all configurations (unless otherwise noted).
-USART1 is provided at TTL levels at pins TXD0 and TXD1 or J20.
+USART1 is provided at TTL levels at pins TXD0 and TXD1 of J20.

-    USART1 Connector J8

   DBGU Interface
   --------------